 66% rarely commute by bike to work or school.

 Maintaining Pedestrian and Bicycle Facilities

-Poorly maintained roads have been cited as a major concern for motorists, but well maintained facilities are just as important a need for pedestrians and bicyclists.
+Poorly maintained roads have been cited as a Cyclists encounter the major concern for motorists, but well maintained following on a frequent basis: facilities are just as important a need for pedestrians and bicyclists.